Prolitec/cognitive-toolkit-docs/articles/Speech/GetStarted/GetStarted.md

 # Get Started with Microsoft Speech API

-You can get started to use Microsoft Speech Service with [REST APIs](GetStarted/GetStartedREST.md) or through [client libraries](GetStarted/GetStartedClientLibraries.md.md).
+You can access Microsoft Speech Service by using [REST APIs](GetStarted/GetStartedREST.md) or [client libraries](GetStarted/GetStartedClientLibraries.md).